Good news likely on mainland ties says Macau security boss

 In terms of the timing of news on prospects for normalisation of Macau-mainland China travel ties, Macau media outlets only reported in paraphrase on Thursday some commentary from Secretary Wong.

 He said any such news would be announced by the mainland authorities and Macau’s Covid 19 task force, known as the Novel Coronavirus Response and Coordination Centre.
-It currently holds media briefings three times per week.
+The latter currently holds media briefings three times per week.

 “All the works relating to border opening [normalisation]” with mainland China, were “in progress,” said Mr Wong.